Tuesday, February 19, 2013

 A report on the Infanrix Hexa vaccine from GlaxoSmithKline discloses that within a two-year period, a total of 36 infants died after receiving the 6-in-1 vaccine, Infanrix Hexa.
 The 1271 page document reveals that GlaxoSmithKline received a total of 1,742 reports of adverse reactions between October 23, 2009, and October 22, 2011, including 503 serious adverse reactions and 36 deaths.14

-Yes it does, alot infact.
-Infanrix contains 500mcg of Aluminium hydroxide, and 320mcg Aluminium phosphate.12 This amount is well over recommended levels for infants.
+Yes they do, alot infact.
+HBvaxPRO contains 500mcg of aluminium.18 Engerix-B contains 250mcg - 500mcg for either the 0.5ml or 1ml dose.19 Infanrix-hexa however contains 820mcg of aluminium.12 The amounts in all these vaccines are well over recommended levels for infants, but especially the Infanrix-hexa.
 Aluminum is a well known neurotoxin, see this post for more info.
 A 2004 statement by the American Society for Parenteral and Enteral Nutrition (ASPEN), a group that monitors oral and injectable nutritional products for safety and side effects, states the daily limit of aluminum is 5 mcg per kilogram of body weight.
 13

 Using the ASPEN recommendations, for an average 6 week old infant, the daily allowable limit of injectable aluminum is 22.5mcg.
 A 6 week old infant receiving the Infanrix Hexa vaccination as per NZ schedule, will receive 820mcg of aluminum in one sitting.
 This grossly exceeds the daily allowable limit 36 times over.
 This will be repeated at 3 months with a final dose at 5 months, adding up to a total 2460mcg of aluminum.
 Ofcourse this dosen't take into consideration the other aluminum containing vaccines that a child on the NZ vaccine schedule would also receive, often at the same time.
 See this post for a copy of the NZ vaccine schedule and a list of NZ vaccines that contain aluminum.